Workers’ Compensation Lawyers in Newark, NJ

 When you have suffered a serious injury in a workplace accident, you are not allowed to sue your employer.
 Instead, you file a Workers’ Compensation claim.
 However, the unfortunate reality is, sometimes, getting fair compensation from your employer, or its insurance company, requires the assistance of qualified legal counsel.

-Andrew Calcagno is an experienced Workers’ Comp and personal injury attorney who understands the nuances of Workers’ Compensation law in New Jersey because he routinely represents injured workers throughout NJ, including East Orange, West Orange, Middletown, Howell, New Brunswick, Hillside, and Springfield.
-Mr. Calcagno will fight the insurance company on your behalf, even going out of pocket and spending the money needed to take your case all the way.
+The Firm is a team of experienced Workers’ Comp and personal injury attorneys who understand the nuances of Workers’ Compensation law in New Jersey because they routinely represent injured workers throughout NJ, including East Orange, West Orange, Middletown, Howell, New Brunswick, Hillside, and Springfield.
+The Firm will fight the insurance company on your behalf, even going out of pocket and spending the money needed to take your case all the way.

 What You Should Know About Workers’ Compensation Law in Westfield, New Jersey